bhughes339/vscode-replacerules/README.md

 Replace Rules uses the configuration file `replacerules.json` to store rules.
 This file is located in your VSCode "User" folder.

-- The "Replace Rules: Edit Rules" command will initialize this file if it does not already exist
+- The **Replace Rules: Edit Rules** command will initialize this file if it does not already exist

 Once you have one or more rules defined in `replacerules.json`, open the Command Palette (`Ctrl+Shift+P`) and select **Run Replace Rule...**